IPad: iPad

 The ninth generation of iPad was announced and released on September 14, 2021.
 It uses an Apple A13 Bionic chip, which has a 20% faster CPU and GPU and an embedded, artificial intelligence–immersed Neural Engine.
 Its 12-megapixel ultra wide front camera adds support for Apple's "Center Stage Mode" technology, which locates people in the frame and tracks the camera view to keep them centered.
 Its Retina Display added support for the True Tone technology, which automatically adjusts the screen color temperature according to the ambient lighting.

-The 10th-generation iPad was announced on October 18, 2022, with pre-orders starting immediately and availability set for October 26.
+The tenth generation of iPad was announced on October 18, 2022, with pre-orders starting immediately and availability set for October 26.
 It uses the Apple A14 Bionic chip, has a larger 10.9 in screen, and replaces the Lightning connector with USB-C. Unlike all previous models in the iPad range, as well as the sixth-generation iPad Pro announced the same day, this model's front-facing camera is placed along the device's long edge, making it more suitable for video calling applications.
 Despite having a USB-C connector, it is not compatible with the second-generation Apple Pencil that can be used with all other USB-C iPads, instead using the first-generation Pencil with a USB-C-to-Lightning adapter, which will be included with new Pencil purchases.
 While lacking the Smart Connector of the Pro and Air lines, it is compatible with a new Magic Keyboard Folio announced alongside the device.
 This model did not immediately replace the 9th-generation iPad; Apple continued to sell the older model at the same price, while the price for the newer 10th-generation model was increased.

-The iPad (A16) was announced on March 4, 2025, with the general availability set for March 12, 2025.
-It uses the A16 Bionic chip and starts with the 128GB storage capacity option and added the new 512GB storage capacity option.
+The eleventh generation of iPad was announced on March 4, 2025, with the general availability set for March 12, 2025.
+It uses the A16 chip and starts with the 128 GB storage capacity option and added the new 512 GB storage capacity option.
 The "iPad" branding and regulatory information have been removed from the back of the device.